 Mr Davies adds, "The Progress 8 measure also highlights further improvements for students across their subjects and augurs well for the Academy."

-These results are a springboard into the future and the whole school is focussed on creating more academic, social, and sporting opportunities for students."
+These results are a springboard into the future and the whole school is focused on creating more academic, social, and sporting opportunities for students."

 To conclude, BACA is very proud to be part of the progressive Brighton and Hove secondary schools’ partnership and has worked closely over the last few years with all the local secondary schools.